10 Ugly Truths About Buying and Managing Texas Properties

 8. Price increases aren’t guaranteed.
 Historically, the real estate market has performed exceptionally well.
 Homeowners have relied heavily on the prospect of steadily rising home prices to build their net worth.
 But price increases aren’t guaranteed, especially in local markets and especially in the near term.
 A sudden downturn can jeopardize your investment.

 9. Buying and selling are both expensive.
 We all know that buying a house can be expensive in the sense that houses fetch a high purchase price.
 But buying a house is typically associated with other expenses, like the cost of home inspections, appraisals, closing costs, attorney fees, and more.
-If you’re selling a house, you’ll face expenses like repairs, home staging, agent commissions, and taxes.
+If you’re selling a house, you’ll face expenses like repairs, home staging, agent commissions, and property taxes.
 No matter what, you’ll be hit by extra costs.

 10. A bad lawsuit can be devastating.
 Disgruntled, injured, and neglected tenants may be motivated to sue you for damages.
 Landlord insurance can protect you from some of these liability issues, and mitigate the damages, but you may still be on the hook for certain losses.
 Forming an LLC can help you shield yourself from personal liability.